downthecrop/2009scape-mirror/README.md

 Since this portion of the guide is operating-system specific, you will either need basic database knowledge or a bit of help.
 Below are the things that need to be configured.
 ### General:
 - Configure root@localhost to have the password "password123"
-- Create a table in root named `server` and another named `global`
+- Create databases in root named `server` and another named `global`
-- Import `09HDscape-server/server.sql` and `09HDscape-server/global.sql` into their respective tables
+- Import `Server/server.sql` and `Server/global.sql` into their respective databases
 - Start the database

 ### Windows: